yinrouni/System/Lab1_UnixTerminal/part2/README.md

 - For part 1, add your .S files that you have generated to this repository.
   - Note this submission will be auto graded for completion (i.e. save the file names as shown).
-  - Note it will be helpful to discuss your observations, and write in comments in the files for your records.
+  - Add your observations in the appropriate response/observations section for each code.

 # Going Further